Have you ever considered how you could earn a passive income as a freelance trainer?

-As a freelance trainer – like any individual who sells services – you face the dilemma of how to create a business model that doesn’t wholly rely on selling time for money.
-If you charge by the hour, for example, there are a finite number of hours for which you can invoice each month; this means that your income will hit a ceiling fairly quickly.
+Like any individual who sells services, you face the dilemma of how to create a business model that doesn’t wholly rely on selling time for money.
+If you charge by the hour, for example, there is a finite number of hours for which you can invoice each month.
+This means that your income will hit a ceiling fairly quickly.

 But how can a freelance trainer create a passive income?
 Surely, we need to be in front of the client to deliver training?

 In my experience, it is absolutely possible to create a passive income as a freelance trainer, whether it’s as one arm of your training business or your main source of income.
 I’ve put together a few ideas below:

 You could create and sell information products such as videos, e-newsletters, white papers, guides and reports.
 If you are going to charge for these products rather than offering them as a free lead magnet, it’s essential to provide value by giving practical advice or information that reflect your expertise.

 What you create will depend on your audience and the training services you offer.
 The key is to identify a common problem that your clients face or a want that you can help them to fulfil.